Driving in France

 2. GB sticker

 If you’re driving a British car on French roads, you’ll need a GB sticker on your car.
-An exception to this is if your car has EU licence plates, showing the country code in a circle of stars on a blue background.
+An exception to this is if your car numberplate shows the UK identifier with the union flag.
 Anything you’re towing, including caravans, will also need a GB sticker.

 3. Clean air stickers (Crit’Air vignettes)